yb66/TextTubeBaby/README.md

 If you're having a problem with the TextTube::InsideBlock filter on Heroku it could be because of the version of Libxml2 it uses, as [the problem given here states](http://stackoverflow.com/q/8598958/335847), which means Nokogiri won't always work properly on Heroku.
 When using the InsideBlock filter this can be a problem, so use the `hpricot` branch instead.

+### Note!
+Note!! ###

+Because of the problems with Nokogiri, from v6.0.0 it's beem replaced by [Oga](https://github.com/YorickPeterse/oga).
+If you want alternatives then look in the source for the other versions, or someone could be helpful and send in a plugin with [Ox](https://github.com/ohler55/ox) or some other parser doing the work :)

 ## Installation

 Add this line to your application's Gemfile: